microsoft/PowerApps-TestEngine/docs/Authoring.md

 - **Auto-complete Features:**
   - Offers suggestions to speed up the authoring process.

-Sure, here is the markdown for the section "The Inner Loop of Test Development":

 ## The Inner Loop of Test Development

 ### Definition and Importance of the Inner Loop